 INGREDIENTS: Sodium cocoate (Coconut oil), Aqua, Kaolin white clay, Sodium shea butterate, Charcoal powder (This is for ‘Bare Coconuts’)

-There are lots of other options on the site, wonderfully fresh scents with zesty citrus notes or relaxing eucalyptus, reviving coffee or good-enough-to-eat (but don’t) chocolate orange.
+The soaps offer wonderfully fresh scents with zesty citrus notes or relaxing eucalyptus, reviving coffee or good-enough-to-eat (but don’t) chocolate orange.
 I particularly love the ‘suds stumps‘ they’ve been stocking – not only do they look great but they’re perfect for looking after your sud block and helping it last as long as possible!
 Keeping your soap on a stump like this will help dry it out and keep it fresh with as little wastage as possible.